CodeLinkIO/MoveAndWhap/webapp/README.md

 - The app will run on `http://localhost:3000`.

-### Connect and join with Metamask and HartHat local network
+### Connect and join with Metamask and HardHat local network

 **Import a Hardhat account to Metamask**